pachyderm/pachyderm/doc/docs/master/reference/pipeline_spec.md

 `chunk_spec.size_bytes` , if nonzero, specifies a target size for each chunk of datums.
  Chunks may be larger or smaller than `size_bytes`, but will usually be pretty close to `size_bytes` in size.

+`chunk_spec.chunks_per_worker, if nonzero, specifies how many chunks should be created for each worker.
+It can't be set with number or size_bytes.

 ### Scheduling Spec (optional)
 `scheduling_spec` specifies how the pods for a pipeline should be scheduled.